nro-bot/aprilhunt/index.md

 ## FAQ

-We made an attempt at an FAQ, but honestly this is just for our friends right now so we assume you are familiar with puzzlehunts...
+We made an attempt at an FAQ, but honestly this is mostly for our friends.
+Be kind :)

+- What if I want to write puzzles, but don't know how to start?

+You should join us!
+Fill out the contact form :D We made this hunt to learn and practice puzzle writing.

 - What are these puzzles?

 These are free-form puzzles where there are no instructions, unlike a crossword puzzle.
 The answers will usually be a word or short phrase, which you will somehow extract from the the puzzle.
+Perhaps see this [blog post](https://blog.vero.site/post/puzzlehunts) for more info.

 - What is a hunt?